Ninjune/coleweight-recreation/README.md

-# coleweight-recreation
+# Coleweight
-A recreation of the Coleweight bot.
+Coleweight bot used @ discord.gg/mining and API for the [Coleweight mod](https://chattriggers.com/modules/v/Coleweight).